luisv01/Eyes/README.md

 ## Description of Project:
 The purpose of this exercise is to track the mouse pointer on the screen and using JavaScript and CSS have the eyes move.

+To run this file just open eyes.html on a browser and move the mosue accross the screen so the eyes track the pointer.

 ## Roadmap of future improvements:
 Improve the way the eyes are renders on a mobile device.